Luka Doncic, Mavs demolish Jazz for 3-2 series edge - NewsBreak

 The Mavericks scored seven straight, and then after a couple of Clarkson baskets, held Utah scoreless for nearly six minutes.
 The score went from 40-32 at the 6:19 mark to 52-32 during the Jazz’s drought.

-Dallas led 52-36 at the break, shutting down the Jazz, who averaged 113.6 points a game during the regular season.
+Dallas led 52-36 at the break -- the lowest-scoring first half of the year for Utah -- shutting down the Jazz, who averaged 113.6 points a game during the regular season.
 Clarkson was the only Jazz player to score in the final nine minutes of the half.

 Doncic then did his thing in the third quarter, hitting 6 of 9 from the field as the lead grew.

-Note: EditorsNote: updates 12th graf with Jazz’s lowest scoring first half